 - Havoc Unit

-- The Kovenant (note that the band's first two albums, originally released as Covenant before they were forced to change their name, are Melodic Black Metal)
+- The Kovenant (Note that the band's first two albums, originally released under the name Covenant before they were forced to change their name, are Melodic Black Metal)

 Black metal with elements of dark ambient.
 The early developments of this genre can be found in early 90's projects such as Burzum

 , Moëvöt, Ildjarn, Mütiilation and Crimson Moon.
 Many bands (e.g. Forgotten Woods, Leviathan, Xasthur, Mütiilation) overlap with Depressive/Suicidal Black Metal.

 - Abruptum (Combined with Harsh Noise)

 - Burzum (Ur Example)

 - Crimson Moon